Arundel Farm offers ethically farmed products and reinvests

 In the 1950’s after a century of land clearing for agriculture, efforts were taken to plant some trees on what had become an extremely barren farm.
 Fiona's father Bill planted a few small rows of pine trees in several paddocks, which made an enormous difference by providing shelter to stock.
 However, more trees/ shelter belts were required.

 We have been planting annually since 1989, either establishing new shelter belts or replanting in existing sites.
 Our ultimate goal is to have shelterbelts/ biodiversity corridors in every paddock on our farm.
 Our shelterbelts are ecologically functional, providing an adequate species mix to support greater biodiversity.Not only are our sheep and cattle happier and more comfortable with winter shelter and summer shade, but native birds and mammals are also using the habitat.We are using regenerative agriculture practices to improve our soil health and to provide better nutrition to our livestock.
 Since 2021, we have been planting both multi-species summer forage crops and perennial pastures.
 These multi-species crops comprise up to 12 plant varieties including oats, clovers, buckwheat, turnips, lucerne, millet, chicory and sunflowers.
-Our perennial pastures comprise up to 8 plant varieties including cocksfoot and phalaris varieties, plantain, clovers and medic.No insecticides are used on our farm, as we believe that by encouraging and providing biodiversity, nature will take care of insect pests.We are improving our pastures through better grazing practices and rotation methods, so that pastures have time to recover and regenerate.DRY TIMES
+Our perennial pastures comprise up to 8 plant varieties including cocksfoot and phalaris varieties, plantain, clovers and medic.We are improving our pastures through better grazing practices and rotation methods, so that pastures have time to recover and regenerate.GENERALLY DRY TIMES

 Ethical practices

-All animals on the farm are treated ethically and humanely, we have a high standard of animal welfare.During lambing season, we check our ewes and lambs once to twice daily depending on the needs of the stock.
+All animals on the farm are treated ethically and humanely.
+We have a high standard of animal welfare.During lambing season, we check our ewes and lambs once to twice daily depending on the needs of the stock.
 We assist ewes with their lamb deliveries as required.
 All our ewes are pregnancy scanned so that we can identify ewes that are having single or multiple births.
 Ewes expecting 'multiples' are provided with the best pastures and a bigger area in which to lamb.
 We monitor 'multiple' lambing paddocks remotely with binoculars and only enter the paddocks if we see a ewe who requires assistance.
 It is important that we don't unnecessarily disturb these mobs.At lamb marking, we use pain relief products to reduce acute and chronic pain that lambs may suffer.Arundel Farm is RWS certified (Responsible Wool Standard).
 RWS certification recognises our high standard of animal welfare and environmental management.

 Our Arundel Farm Lamb was a Gold Medallist in the 2020 Delicious Harvey Norman Produce Awards.